alexanderjoos/old-bailey-verdict-prediction-model/README.md

 # Old Bailey Verdict Prediction Model

+## Report:
+#### Section 1: The Purpose of my Task
+To formally define this new purpose: I want to finetune a huggingface provided LLM with historical case briefs from the old Bailey, so by feeding in an anonymized case brief, the model would return a verdict either ‘GUILTY’ or ‘NOT GUILTY’.
+For now, this model is limited in experience to 300 years of British 20th century verdicts, however positive results could yield a judging assistant acting as a double jury, or even mediating arguments over text mediums like discord or groupMe.
+The idea of an unbiased AI judge is both appealing and concerning.
+Morally, ever relying on these models would be a big scare, however I think that the overall idea of applying ‘human’ tasks to LLM’s is an interesting way to see the bounds that next token prediction can produce.
+For the example of this task, I’m really only concerned with one prediction/generation, where I hope that the finetuning trains the model to utilize its context to find commonalities of these guilty verdicts.
+I took a 20 sample test on these verdicts and scored 75%, and hope to get the model to consistently outperform my score.
+I put these questions at the bottom of the colab notebook if you want to try it out for yourself.
+While I could perform better just by picking the majority class, (imbalanced towards GUILTY), there were noticeable patterns.
+For example, the prosecutor not showing up was indicative of a NOT GUILTY verdict.

+#### Section 2: Decisions and Challenges I Encountered During Training
+My first major challenge was finding a setup that didn’t overuse all of the gpu memory in colab.
+Last time when we finetuned, the GPU drove all of the performance for 5 our better loss models, however with the large number of rows and high text length of the case briefs, I had to selectively scale down certain areas of this project.
+I first set an arbitrary cutoff to the text length.
+This adjustment lowered row and token count, which translates to fewer matrix multiplications and a smaller context window.
+The next iteration of downscaling came from lowering the model size, and training arguments.
+I switched to the pythia 410m model (from 1b).
+I feel that downweighing the model size was worth the tradeoff in complexity that additional layers and attention heads would yield for an increase in training speed.
+With greedier parameters runtimes would take upwards of an hour, which limited my ability to tune small adjustments.
+I felt that it brought more value to the project, given an understanding that much of the brief to brief similarity could be captured strictly with word counts.
+I noticed that the outputs were often giving unrelated or nonsense tokens.
+To remedy this issue, I lowered model size again to the 70m parameter model, and increased the threshold for evidence length allowed in the finetuning dataset.
+I also set do_sample = false in my generation parameters.
+Between these two changes.
+The model would have higher specialization on the data, and at the same time being less encouraged to look for tokens outside of the provided data.
+#### Section 3: A Discussion of how I Evaluated my Results
+As discussed in Section 0, I designed the revision to have measurable performance in terms of output, meaning my analysis didn’t have to strictly rely on loss metrics, which were harder to interpret in context.
+I iterated through the outputs, extracted guilt, created an array y_pred, and created an array of gold labels from the original dataset y_true.
+This allowed me to run a classification report in addition to the cross entropy loss.
+The 6
+Above: The above reports show accuracy measures for first the model, second random choice, and third selecting the majority class. (left) The 70m and (right) 410m pythia models both performed worse than the majority classifier, but higher f1 over random assignment shows indication of weight changes favoring ‘GUILTY’ labels. classification reports allowed a direct measure of correctness, which often showed a different story than the loss metrics.
+Further evidence of meaningful change to the base model’s weights was found when I looked at the cross entropy loss.
+Because the data we split into a train-test split, the significantly higher training loss (~54 for both models) was contextualized by evaluation loss of 1.94 and 1.98 (below results from the anti-trust model), showing that the low compute available was likely holding back the optimal amount of training time, however, the model’s output still minimized loss on unseen data.
+This also served as another indicator that adding additional finetuning data was the right call, as the minimal rows with very low training loss could have resulted in overfitting in Group Work 4/.
+These earlier results helped to contextualize the values for this problem, and from there I moved up to a larger gpu and model (410m), with lower learning rate and a doubled batch size.
+These changes were aimed at getting more stable gradient descent, and with weight changes leveraging more datapoints and tuning less aggressively, I hoped to overshoot fewer minima.
+This proved to be the case, as this final model had half the training loss at ~24, but performed the worst of all models at guessing guilt from the real data with f1 below 0.4 in both GUILTY and NOT
+GUILTY.
+On the other hand I ran the 1b model (right) , got 78 training loss, and outperformed the majority class’s weighted average by 0.11!
+With training and tuning
+parameters, the model’s performance on this guilt identifying task didn’t meet human standards, at the cost of leaving high-risk criminals to a hugging face model.
+Why didn’t it work?
+I think that the first glaring issue is the constraints to how much information the model could process at a time.
+It's hard to say if additional training would improve the classification, given that the worst f1 came from the best training loss.
+One possibility is that shorter cases tended to be NOT GUILTY, which could mean that after a certain point the training data improved loss by guessing the majority, and when the majority flipped in the
+7
+evaluation, it was reflected in the f1.
+This leads me to suggest more training, but in any business setting I feel like throwing money at a so far worthless model is a bad idea.
+That being said, notable improvement was made just by using a larger model.
+This supports the pseudo-optimistic possibility that this sort of binary classification is only sufficient given real intelligence in a court environment influenced by tone, argument, and reactions, and interplay between numerous elements overall.
+I have a hard time believing that a model couldn’t find optimal weights given enough data, but even if it did work with 90% accuracy I doubt it would be accepted.
+I think part of the court process is in a group of people holding onto blame for their verdict.
+The context of a peer judgement holds true even formally, and the ability to feel the weight of the decision gives a sense of legitimacy that judgements echo people’s sentiment.

 ## Usage:
 - throw this ipynb into colab and it should be good to run